 The following two items are from the consultation chart that starts on Page Two of this plan, which summarizes public hearing comments received by the PJ.
+Although not officially part of the "consultation" phase of this plan, they were included in the consultation section chart for chronological consistency and reference.

-City of Bloomington Redevelopment Commission (oversight commission for PJ Housing & HOME-ARP Public Commission members asked about hard cost eligibility for rehab of homes (not rental), as well as how we might strategize to maximize the amount to help the community overall.
+City of Bloomington Redevelopment Commission (oversight commission for PJ Housing & Neighborhood Development HOME-ARP Public Hearing #1 (Five Commissioners Hybrid Commission members asked about hard cost eligibility for rehab of homes (not rental), as well as how we might strategize to maximize the amount to help the community overall.
 Thoughts also shared that funds should be spent as soon as possible as opposed to stretching funds out or waiting for a period of time to begin expenditure after plan approval.
-Discussed further emphasis of community partners in housing security, as well as providing direct assistance (security deposits, , , , , , Neighborhood Hearing #1 (Five utility deposits, safety net Development Commissioners Hybrid money).
-No additional public 2/6/23 Department) and the public) meeting 5 comment was received.
+Discussed further emphasis of community partners in housing security, as well as providing direct assistance (security deposits, 2/6/23 Department) and the public) meeting 5 utility deposits, safety net money).
+No additional public comment was received.
 Additional questions about rehab eligibility for home ownership.
 Follow-up communication on this point encourage emphasis on energy efficiency once it was clarified City of Bloomington that rehab can only be for Redevelopment rental housing (comments Commission received Feb.
 21 and 28).
-At the (oversight public hearing, Commissioners commission for PJ asked about how data is Housing & HOME-ARP Public tracked and what we use to Neighborhood Hearing #2 (Five form basis for gap analysis with Development Commissioners these funds.
-No additional Hybrid meeting |5| public comment was received. and the public) 2/20/23 Department)
+At the (oversight public hearing, Commissioners commission for PJ asked about how data is Housing & HOME-ARP Public tracked and what we use to Neighborhood Hearing #2 (Five form basis for gap analysis with Development Commissioners Hybrid these funds.
+No additional 2/20/23 Department) and the public) meeting 5 public comment was received.